八要者何? – What are the Eight Essentials?

 三. 三意要連 – The Three Intentions must link:

 “Three Intentions” stands for the Three Internal Harmonies, a complex interaction of the Xin, Yi, Qi, & Li.
 When the Xin & Yi are harmonized or combined, conscious intentional action becomes more natural.
-The distinctions between the two dissolve.
+The distinction between the two dissolves.
 Intentional action is refined from an exertion to a reflexive focusing.
-Additionally, the Qi is lead by the Intent for the first time, increasing the strength of the flow to & from the Three Centers, eventually culminating in Thread Breathing.
+Additionally, the Qi is led by the Intent for the first time, increasing the strength of the flow to & from the Three Centers, eventually culminating in Thread Breathing.
 Lastly, by increasing the conscious Intentional control of the muscles, the efficiency of movement can be greatly improved.
 Training no longer merely builds muscle, it now refines that muscle simultaneously.
-The interactions of these four components strengthens & improves their individual quality while reducing the unconscious tendency toward separation.
+The interactions of these four components strengthens & improves their individual quality while reducing the unconscious tendency toward separation & tension.

 四. 五行要順 – The Five Phases must be smooth: